Velagapudi-Swapna-Sindhu/The-Sparks-Foundation-Internship/TASK-2/README.md

 # To Explore Unsupervised Machine Learning
-### OBJECTIVE: From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+<b> OBJECTIVE: From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.